 You just learned how to sign up for USPS' Informed Delivery.
 If you want the convenience of knowing in advance what's going to be delivered to your mailbox, sign up for the free service.

-What do you think about Informed Delivery?
-Are you going to sign up for the free service?
+Are you going to sign up for Informed Delivery from USPS?

 The post How to Sign Up for Informed Delivery (Free USPS Service) first appeared on the Culture Gaps Blog by Jeff Shibasaki.